 This den of antiquity in the Olympic borough of Stratford was there (as the King of Prussia) when London’s first Games were held in 1908; it served under its present name right through the second in 1948 and will no doubt remain long after the excitement of the third athletics meet is forgotten.
 Its Sunday lunch has gastropub leanings, with the likes of oysters, smoked mackerel fishcakes and grilled Gloucester Old Spot ham with apple chutney on a daily changing menu; there’s a good wine list to go with it, and the seats and sofas make the quiet back room an easy place to spend an afternoon.
 But the more traditional dishes are equally accomplished – fish and chips, bangers and mash, and a choice of (usually) two roast meats with the expected accompaniments.
 The malty house bitter is a fine drop too.

-Sunday lunch served noon-9pm Sun.
+Sunday lunch served noon-10pm Sun.
 Sunday lunch for two with drinks and service: around £40.

 - 47 Broadway, E15 4BQ

-Sunday lunch served noon-4pm.
+Sunday lunch served noon-4pm and 6-10pm.
 Sunday lunch for two with drinks and service (two courses): around £55.

 - 254 Hackney Rd, E2 7SJ

-Sunday lunch is served until 8pm in this handsome pub, and both downstairs bar and upstairs restaurant are packed with a convivial crowd for the full eight hours.
-Choose from pork belly, a whole roast chicken for two and what could be the smoothest beef sirloin in town: if you can’t decide, go for the combination plate.
+Sunday lunch is served until 9pm in this handsome pub, and both downstairs bar and upstairs restaurant are packed with a convivial crowd for the full eight hours.
+Choose from pork rib eye, a poussin and what could be the smoothest beef sirloin in town.
 All come with seasonal veg (colourful red cabbage, sweet potato mash and broccoli in winter, say), just the right amount of jus and a big, tasty Yorkshire.
 One disappointment: the roast potatoes were crunch-free and pallid last time we ate here, which was a surprise in a restaurant that generally teases out every last bit of flavour.
 Roasts (or a fish or vegetarian choice) are bracketed by standard gastropub starters and restaurant-style desserts.

-Sunday lunch served noon-8pm.
+Sunday lunch served noon-9pm.
 Sunday lunch for two with drinks and service: around £65.

 - 76 Paul Street, EC2A 4NE